s-canchi/s-canchi.github.io/_posts/2025-09-16-sparse-assignment.md

 **Key limitations**

-* Dense conversion required: Each sparse chunk (`dgCMatrix`) must be converted to a dense matrix before disk writing, which can spike RAM usage and limit scalability for large, sparse datasets.
+* Dense conversion required: Each sparse chunk (`dgCMatrix`) had to be converted to dense before writing, causing major RAM spikes and eliminating the potential scalability and speed benefits for large, sparse data.

 * No persistent row/column names: HDF5Array does not save row or column names with the data.
-You must manually re-attach these after loading.
+I had to restore them manually after loading.

-* Single-core bottleneck: All assignment and disk I/O happens on one core; there’s no parallel speedup for writing or conversion.
+* Single-core bottleneck: Assignment and disk I/O still used just one CPU core, with no speed gain from parallelization, so mutation remained slow despite using disk.

 # Fast Sparse Mutation vs AnnData/Scanpy Compatibility